Probing Flavour Deconstruction via Primordial Gravitational Waves: Conclusions

 Compared to the pioneer study of Ref.~\cite{Greljo:2019xan}, we confirm that FD models can indeed give rise to observable GW signals, possibly with the emergence of multiple peaks.
 However, our results indicate that the peaks in the spectrum might not be all clearly detectable, as the production of a strong GW background is not generic.
 In particular, the TeV-scale peak is strongly affected by the matching conditions among gauge couplings and by the limited sensitivity of LISA in the relevant frequency window: the peak of the GW emission tend to be a frequencies (slightly) above the millihertz range.
 On the other hand, it is worth stressing that our study of the sensitivity suffers of various limitations: more realistic studies in this frequency window would be very welcome.

 A important outcome of our study is that both the Abelian and the non-Abelian benchmarks can in principle generate detectable GW signals.
 Not surprisingly, in case of a signal detection, GW data alone would lead to a large degeneracy not only in the parameters of the underlying model, but also in model space.
-However, the TeV-scale dynamics and the large couplings following from the FD hypothesis, implies that complementary evidence from collider experiments on such class of models could also be possible.
-The combined information from collider experiments and GW observatories would then provide a powerful tool to achieve a clear identification of the underlying theory.
+However, the TeV-scale dynamics and large couplings inherent in the FD hypothesis implies that complementary evidence on such class of models is expected also from collider experiments, especially via indirect searches.
+Collider experiments and GW observatories would probe different combinations of effective couplings, hence their combined information would provide a powerful tool to achieve a clear identification of the underlying theory.